home-assistant/developers.home-assistant/docs/development_testing.md

 pre-commit run --all-files
 ```

+Or, in Visual Studio Code, launch the task `Pre-commit`.

 To run the full test suite, more dependencies are required than what is set up in the devcontainer by default.
 To install all dependencies, activate the virtual environment and run the command:

 ```shell
 uv pip install -r requirements_test_all.txt
 ```

+Or, in Visual Studio Code, launch the task `Install all Test Requirements`.

 To start the tests, and run the full test suite, activate the virtual environment and run the command:

 ```shell
 pytest tests
 ```

+Or, in Visual Studio Code, launch the task `Pytest`.

 It might be required that you install additional packages depending on your distribution/operating system: